sandeepk9675/DS-288-Numerical-Methods/README.md

    - Approximating derivatives using finite differences.

 5. **Homework 5: Numerical Integration**
-   - Trapezoidal and Simpson’s rules for integration.
+   - Trapezoidal, Simpson’s rules for integration, Romberg Integration and Gauss Quadrature.

 6. **Homework 6: Ordinary Differential Equations**
    - Not submitted, as the best 5 out of 6 assignments were considered for grading.